OffchainLabs/arbitrum-classic/docs/Public_Nitro_Devnet.md

 For a general introduction to the Arbitrum Nitro, see our [announcement](https://medium.com/offchainlabs/arbitrum-nitro-sneak-preview-44550d9054f5).

+As we approach mainnet launch and incorporate feedback, we will likely reset the devnet a few times, so please plan accordingly.

 ## Connecting to the chain

 If you're using Metamask, add a custom RPC network to connect to the Arbitrum devnet: